Kentico/xperience-by-kentico-lucene/docs/Usage-Guide.md

 }
 ```

-### Implementing document decay feature (scoring by "freshness", "recency")
+### Implementing document decay

+You can score indexed items by "freshness" or "recency" using several techniques, each with different tradeoffs.

-1. Boosting relevant fields by setting field boost (preferable method, but requires more work)
+1. Boost relevant fields by setting field boost (preferable method, but requires more work).
-2. Boosting one field with constant value, that is always present in search query (shown in sample, less desirable method.
-Downside of this method is that all documents get matched, usable only for scenarios where total number of result is not required)
+2. Boost one field with constant value, that is always present in search query (shown in sample, less desirable method.

+   The Downside of this method is that all documents get matched, usable only for scenarios where total number of result is not required).

-3. Using sort expression, implementation details can be found in Lucene.NET unit tests, Lucene.NET implementations
+3. Use a sort expression.
+Implementation details can be found in Lucene.NET unit tests, Lucene.NET implementations

 Methods 1 and 2 require implementing `DefaultLuceneIndexingStrategy` and overriding `OnDocumentAddField` method.
 In `OnDocumentAddField` match required fields and calculate boost, then apply to desired files as shown in example `DancingGoatLuceneIndexingStrategy.OnDocumentAddField`

-> differences too small in boosts will be ignored by Lucene
+> Small differences in boosts will be ignored by Lucene.

 ### Sample features